Waverly Police Department, Virginia

 One suspect who shot Patrolman Gibson was arrested the following day, and the second suspect was later arrested.

 The prosecutor struck a plea bargain with the two suspects, who were originally charged with capital murder, against Patrolman Gibson's family's wishes.
 On Dec.
-8, 1999, the shooter plead guilty to involuntary manslaughter and was sentenced to 5 years in prison.
-The second suspect plead guilty to acting as an accessory after the fact and was sentenced to 12 months in prison.
+8, 1999, the shooter pleaded guilty to involuntary manslaughter and was sentenced to 10 years in prison.
+The second suspect pleaded guilty to acting as an accessory after the fact and was sentenced to 5 years in prison.

-In 2002 both suspects were tried in federal courts and convicted of the drug offense that led to Officer Gibson's murder.
+In 2002, both suspects were tried in federal courts and convicted of the drug offense that led to Officer Gibson's murder.
 Both men were sentenced to life in prison with no possibility of parole.
+In 2025, President Joseph Biden granted both men clemency, to be released in July 2025.

 Officer Gibson had served with the 6-person Waverly Police Department for only 2 months and had a total of 2 years of law enforcement experience.
 He is survived by his wife and 8-year-old daughter.